 I can pass on the excess I have to someone who would need it and appreciate it.

-I can work towards gratitude for every little luxury, every little necessity, every little moment.
+I can work toward gratitude for every little luxury, every little necessity, every perfect little moment.

 We live in a mindset where more becomes less, sometimes with the simple passing of time.
 We gloss over the sentiment ‘less is more’ when it doesn’t suit us.
 It is counter-cultural to seek out less when you could work an overtime shift and have more.